 Feeding chickens’ fruits can be quite challenging as there are many fruits out there, and they are diverse.
 It could be much different trying to feed papayas than when you are trying to feed bananas to them.
 Here are some ways you can provide your chickens with papayas.

-One of the many practices around flock owners is just placing a whole and ripe papaya on the space where you want your chickens to eat their treat.
-Once they sense and know that papaya has been placed, they will for sure go to bazonkers and attack it.
+One of the many practices around flock owners is just placing whole and ripe papaya in the space where you want your chickens to eat their treat.
+Once they notice that papaya has been placed, they will undoubtedly flock towards it excitedly.

 While it can be effortless and convenient for you to put the fruit on the ground, it can be quite a messy scene, and chickens can fight over space as the whole fruit does not allow much room to share.
 Placing whole papayas on the ground puts an extra burden on your chickens, such as spitting or ignoring seeds.